Your 10x developer is gated by a 0.1x pipeline

 The answer is investing in the boring parts of your pipeline:

-- Review processes that scale: Smaller PRs, automated checks for common issues, clear ownership.
-The goal isn't to remove human review.
-It's to make sure humans review the things that actually need human judgment.
+• Review processes that scale: Smaller PRs, automated checks for common issues, clear ownership.
+Human review still matters.
+The goal is to point it at the things that actually need human judgment.

 None of this is glamorous.
 None of it will trend on X. But it's the difference between a team that ships and a team that generates code.